Custody

 Determining Custody on Your Own

-In TN, courts generally favor some type of shared custody as it is considered to be the best arrangement for children.
-The highest priority of the court is to serve the best interests of the child and decisions are made on this basis.
+In Tennessee, courts generally favor shared custody, as it is widely recognized as a positive arrangement for children whenever possible.
+The highest priority for a Knoxville court is serving the best interests of the child, and all custody decisions reflect this focus.

-Parents have the discretion of creating their own child custody arrangements through negotiation or mediation.
-This plan can then be submitted to the court for approval.
+Parents retain the right to create their custody arrangements through negotiation or mediation.
+Once an agreement is in place, it can be submitted to the court for approval to become legally binding.

-You and your spouse have the right to negotiate a parenting plan throughout the duration of your divorce.
-This eliminates the need for time-consuming, stressful, and costly litigation and allows you to create your own mutually-acceptable agreement.
+Throughout your divorce proceedings, you and your spouse have the opportunity to negotiate a comprehensive parenting plan.
+This approach eliminates the need for lengthy, stressful, and costly litigation, enabling you to arrive at a mutually agreeable arrangement.

 What Makes a Parent Unfit in Tennessee?

-In Tennessee, a parent may be deemed unfit if their actions or circumstances endanger the child’s safety, health, or emotional well-being.
-The courts focus on the child’s best interests, assessing whether the parent can provide a stable and nurturing environment.
+In Tennessee, a parent may be considered unfit if their actions or circumstances threaten the child’s safety, health, or emotional well-being.
+Courts focus on whether each parent can offer a stable, nurturing environment in Knoxville or anywhere in the state.

-Whenever possible, Tennessee courts strive to maintain parent-child relationships while protecting the child's rights.
-If a parent is found unfit, the court may award custody to the other parent or a guardian and, in extreme cases, terminate parental rights.
-Consulting a qualified family law attorney is crucial for navigating these complex matters.
+Even when issues arise, Tennessee courts strive to preserve meaningful parent-child relationships unless the child’s welfare is at stake.
+Should a parent be declared unfit, the court may transfer custody to the other parent or a qualified guardian, and in extreme cases, may even terminate parental rights.
+Working with a knowledgeable child custody lawyer in Knoxville is essential for addressing these sensitive matters with legal precision and care.

 Steps to Obtain Emergency Custody in Tennessee